Evil Dead Rise: Plot

 Cousins Teresa and Jessica, and Jessica's boyfriend Caleb, are vacationing at a lakeside cabin when a possessed Jessica scalps Teresa and decapitates Caleb before levitating above the lake.

-One day earlier, guitar technician Beth discovers that she is pregnant and goes to her estranged sister Ellie for help.
-Ellie informs Beth that her husband has left the family, leaving her to take care of her three kids – Danny, Bridget, and Kassie – alone in their Los Angeles apartment.
+One day earlier, guitar technician Beth discovers she is pregnant and turns to her estranged sister, Ellie Bixler, for help.
+Ellie informs Beth that her husband has left the family, leaving her to take care of her three kids – Danny, Bridget, and Kassie – alone in their L.A. apartment.
 After the siblings return from dinner, an intense earthquake uncovers a hidden chamber beneath the parking lot.
-Danny investigates it, discovering religious artifacts, three phonograph records from 1923, and a strange book that he takes up to his room, hoping to sell it and help Ellie.
-The initial record details rejected efforts by a priest to research the book, revealed to be one of three volumes of the Naturom Demonto.
-The subsequent record reveals the priest continued his research in secret and recites an incantation that summons demonic entities known as Deadites.
+Danny investigates, discovering religious artifacts, three phonograph records from 1923, and a strange book that he takes up to his room, hoping to sell it to help Ellie.
+The initial record details a priest's unsuccessful attempts to research the book, which was revealed to be one of three volumes of the Naturom Demonto (Necronomicon Ex-Mortis/Book of the Dead).
+The subsequent record reveals that the priest continued his research in secret and recited an incantation that summoned demonic entities known as Deadites.

-The building's power fails and an unseen force possesses Ellie.
+The building's power fails, and an unseen force possesses Ellie.
 She returns to the apartment in a trance, menacingly threatens her family, and dies after pleading with Beth to protect her children.
 Ellie's neighbors help lay her to rest in her bedroom and search for a way out.
 They find that the staircase has collapsed, the elevator is damaged, and they are unable to access the fire escape before Ellie revives and attacks the family, wounding Beth and Bridget.
 Beth and the children lock Ellie outside the apartment after she pursues and massacres the neighbors.